An Option for Diabetes Management

 Giving low-carb eating a try

 It is important to speak with your physician or medical provider before starting a low-carbohydrate diet and to follow up frequently, particularly if you take insulin or insulin-stimulating oral medicines.
-These include sulfonylureas (glipizide, glyburide, and glimepiride) and meglitinides (repaglinide and nateglinide).
+These include sulfonylureas (glipizide, glyburide, and glimepiride) and meglitinides (repaglinide and nateglinide), along with combination medicines that contain these drugs.

 Once you have your health-care provider’s OK to try a low-carbohydrate meal plan, how low should you go?
 Even among advocates of carbohydrate restriction, there is no universal agreement as to the ideal amount of carbohydrate to consume.
 Most would agree that this varies somewhat from person to person.
 Generally speaking, most people on carbohydrate-restricted diets consume somewhere in the range of 30–100 grams of carbohydrate daily.
 How to count the fiber in the carbohydrate foods you consume is another area of debate.
 Some experts recommend counting all the fiber as digestible carbohydrate, while other recommend subtracting grams of indigestible fiber.
 Because certain types of fiber may have a small impact on blood glucose, while others do not, counting half the grams of fiber you consume as carbohydrate may be the most accurate method.